textbook/cyf-library/README.md

     to start before testing it (and shuts it down afterwards).
 Note that you need to stop the app before running this command, but the database must still be running.

-Note that the E2E tests will clear and re-seed the database, removing all collections including the `_migrations` collection.
-Therefore if you want to restore a local working state afterwards you can run `yarn mm migrate` to re- apply all migrations.

 Deployment
 ----------